-Since 2003, South Atlantic Snapper Grouper Unlimited Permits and Snapper Grouper 225-pound Trip Limit Permits have shown a downward trend (Figure 3.3.2.1).
+Since 2003, South Atlantic Snapper Grouper Unlimited Permits ("Class 1" permits) and Snapper Grouper 225-pound Trip Limit Permits ("Class 2" permits) have shown a downward trend (Figure 3.3.2.1).
 With a limited entry program in place since 1998 and a "2 for 1" requirement, a reduction in permits would be expected over time and will likely continue as long as the criteria are a continued part of management.